-Mini-Me and I have been talking about decorating her dorm room for years!
-(It’s a girl thing.)
-Lately, I can’t help myself when I see something cute that I think she’d like, a neon green scissor, a furry purple pillow, I have to buy it.
-I just can’t bring myself to do the bedding.
-Hard to imagine her sweet head resting on any pillow other than the one at home.
+I couldn’t help myself when I saw something cute I thought she’d like, a neon green scissor, a furry purple pillow, in the cart they went.
+For me the hardest part was buying the bedding.
+I didn’t want to imagine her sweet head resting on any pillow other than the one at home.

 Shop Till You Drop

-It’s my second time around and I thought it would be easier.
-It’s not.
-However, I have learned a few things along theway that I’ll share with you.
-If you’re in denial like me, or just really busy and haven’t purchased anything either, you’ll want to visit Bed, Bath & Beyond which has a detailed list of what your student will need.
+It’s my second time around and as you would expect, it’s been a little easier.
+I have learned a few things along the way that I’ll share with you.
+You’ll want to visit Bed, Bath & Beyond which has a detailed list of what your student will need.

 BBB even has a college finder that will provide you with an actual list of items for your particular school.
 So I hope you’ve been saving up those BBB coupons that come in the mail like I have!